Simplxss/MoeQ/README.md

 It is still a *semi-finished product* now.
 If you want a *ready-made robot* frame, please go to the next door [*mirai*](https://github.com/mamoe/mirai).

-Because of busy school, I can't spare time to continue updating this project on my own, so I opened sources.

 **Wish you can make it better!**

 # Build